arnaudduval/yeti/docs/source/future/index.rst

 machinery, exposed to Python through pybind11 and built independently of the legacy Fortran/f2py layer documented under *API reference*.
-It is the direction of active development for the library, currently centered on multipatch assembly (shared control points, propagated refinement across patch interfaces, and consistent DOF numbering).
+It is the direction of active development for the library, currently centered on multipatch assembly (shared control points, propagated refinement across patch interfaces, and consistent DOF numbering) and mechanical formulations (2D plane-stress/strain solids and Kirchhoff-Love shells).

 This section documents it in two complementary parts: